cocos/cocos-docs/source/en/publish/publish-in-command-line.md

  - `previewHeight` - Web desktop window height
  - `sourceMaps` - Whether or not need add source maps
  - `webOrientation` - Orientation option on web mobile [landscape, portrait, auto]
+ - `renderMode` - Render mode
+   - 0 - Automatically chosen by engine.
+   - 1 - Forced to use canvas renderer.
+   - 2 - Forced to use WebGL renderer, but this will be ignored on mobile browsers.

  - `inlineSpriteFrames` - Whether or not inline all SpriteFrames
  - `mergeStartScene` - Whether or not merge all JSON that the Start Scene depends on

  - `packageName` - Package Name
+ - `vsVersion` - Visual studio version，only used on windows. [auto, 2013, 2015, 2017]
  - `useDebugKeystore` - Whether or not use debug keystore
  - `keystorePath` - Keystore path
  - `keystorePassword` - Keystore password